 Early Childhood Preschool through Kindergarten

-Acceptance into the Prairie Moon Waldorf School Early Childhood Program is based on the school's ability to meet children's needs, as well as on factors such as age ratios.
+Acceptance into Prairie Moon Waldorf School’s Early Childhood Program is based on the school's ability to meet children's needs, as well as on factors such as age ratios.
 PMWS welcomes families in which the parents will be partners in providing an environment that supports the understanding of child development reflected in Waldorf education.
-Learn more about how Waldorf education can benefit your child by attending an Open House or arranging for a private tour with the Enrollment Coordinator.
+Learn more about how Waldorf education can benefit your child by attending an Open House or arranging for a private tour with a member of the Enrollment Team.